 This is where MLB bettors get their edge.
 Baseball comes with more numbers than any other sport as the leader of the analytics movement.
 Knowing where to look and what to avoid, is the key to success.

 Most baseball statistical are broken into splits.
 Home vs. away.
 Righties vs. lefties.
 Days of the week, months of the year, day vs. night, grass vs. turf.
 How much experience does a batter have against a pitcher and vice versa.

 These stats are also great ways to find value when live betting.
 A team having success against a starting pitcher may quickly run dry when the manager turns to the bullpen.
 Also, is there a key bench player with a run of historical success against a reliever they’re likely to face in the 8th or 9th inning?

 Don’t overvalue hitting streaks or slumps.
 Be sure to compare and contrast numbers over the course of a season to date vs. a smaller sample size of one or two weeks.
 The same goes for pitchers.
 Are there any outlier starts (poor or great) that are skewing the numbers in either direction?

 For those teams who play in outdoor stadiums, weather forecasts are as important a tool as any.
 The direction of the wind, whether toward home plate or over the center field wall, can greatly affect totals.

-Temperatures earlier in the season in environments such as Boston, New York or Cleveland can be cold and even come with snow.
-As the temperatures rise and weather improves, run totals are also likely to climb.
+Temperatures earlier in the season in environments such as Boston, New York or Cleveland can be cold and can even come with snow.
+As the temperatures rise and the weather improves, run totals are also likely to climb.